dproctor/wedding-website/schedule.md

 <h3><a class="anchor" name="pioneerpark" id="pioneerpark"></a>Pioneer Park </h3>
 Our Rehearsal Dinner and Party will be outdoors at Pioneer Park, which is just 1/4 mile up the road from the Stanley Baking Company and feels like it's right up in the Sawtooth peaks.
 Please note that your invitation listed a different location for this event.
 The website is your source of truth!

-<b>Getting there:</b> Please walk if you're in town and able, or carpool.
-We will shuttle people up and down the very mild hill between the Stanley Baking Company and the party, though it's an easy walk either way.
+<b>Getting there:</b> It is just up the hill from the Stanley Baking Company, so we will shuttle walkers up and down the hill.
 If you want a ride, hang out just past the bakery where we'll find you.
+There is parking available if you prefer to drive.

 <b>Directions:</b> Follow Wall Street past the Stanley Baking Company until it turns into Airport Road.
 Follow Airport Road to a fork.
 Bear right onto School Road, and you’ll immediately see a small parking pad on your left with a Welcome sign (less than 50 feet from the fork).
 Follow the path from that pad to the party.